EduID-Mobile/Architecture-and-Requirements/21-service-architecture-oidc.md

 The TA authorizes itself using a [client-authentication assertion](https://tools.ietf.org/html/rfc7521#section-4.2).

 1. The client assertion MUST signed using a shared secret between the TA and the AP.
 The shared secret identifies a group of TAs (e.g., platform and version).
+The exchange of this shared secret between the AP and the TA is out of scope for this document.

 2. The client assertion MUST use the ```iss``` claim to identify the device TA group.
 The MUST match the signature.